Izhaki/codinsky/README.md

   <img alt="A sunburst diagram showing React's dom component script" src="art/ReactDOMComponent-prod.svg">
 </div>

-That's better.
-With the exception of the flare around 8:00, this is very much a few functions with case statement (or else-if trains in this script).
+Better.
+With the exception of the flare around 8:00, this is very much a few functions with case statements (or else-if trains in this script).

 ## High Coupling